reach-sh/reach-lang/docs/src/guide/invariants/index.md

 range: 21-25
 ```

 Essentially, this theorem representation shows that the balance would not be equal to two times the wager amount.
-For a deeper study on Theorem Formalization, read our guide, @{seclink("how-to-read-verification-failures")}).
+For a deeper study on Theorem Formalization, read our guide, @{seclink("how-to-read-verification-failures")}.

 If you didn't already know that the balance was failing in the while loop then you'd want to investigate the lines that the Violation Witness points to.